stankovictab/upscaler/README.md

 ## AVIF Issue

 Using `ffmpeg` to convert to AVIF is not working for images over 25MB for some reason.\
-So, for file sizes larger than that WEBP compression is used, the second best option.\
+So, for now WEBP compression is used, the second best option.\
 Note that I've tried various online converters and they worked.\
 From my testing the upscaled images weren't corrupt or anything, and it's not the resolution of them that's the issue, \
 but the file size, everything up to 25.3MB was ok, but it failed onwards.\
-The `ffmpeg` parameters such as `-cpu-used` and `-crf` also played no role in it from what I could tell.
+The `ffmpeg` parameters such as `-cpu-used` and `-crf` also played no role in it from what I could tell.\
+I've tried it on some images that are ~80MB today and it worked.
+Amazing.